ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/run-vllm.rst

 ---

-c.
-Cloning the Benchmark Suite
+3. Cloning the Benchmark Suite
 -------------------------------

 Inside the container, clone the ROCm/MAD repository and navigate to the vLLM benchmarking script directory: